Introducing Puppy Number Two

 Once they’ve had a successful outdoor meeting, it’s time to bring both dogs into the house.
 This part requires extra patience and control to prevent any stress or territorial behavior from your older dog.

-Keep the Leashes On: Initially, keep both dogs on their leashes, giving them space to explore the environment while you maintain control.
+• Keep the Leashes On: Initially, keep both dogs leashed, giving them space to explore the environment while you maintain control.

 If you notice any discomfort, such as growling or raised hackles, calmly redirect their attention and give them a break.